Working Class Calendar

 Image: Official image of Sammy Younge Jr. as enlisted member of the United States Navy.
 [WikiCommons]

-Sammy Younge Jr., born on this day in 1944, was an activist who was shot dead after he attempted to use a "whites only" restroom in Tuskegee, Alabama.
-Younge was one of the first black college students killed in the civil rights movement.
-After his murderer's acquittal by an all-white jury, the Student Nonviolent Coordinating Committee (SNCC) came out in opposition to the Vietnam War.
+On this day in 1966, activist Sammy Younge Jr. was shot dead by a clerk after he attempted to use a "whites only" restroom in Tuskegee, Alabama.
+After his murderer's acquittal by an all-white jury, the Student Nonviolent Coordinating Committee (SNCC) opposed the Vietnam War.

 Younge served in the U.S. Navy for two years before being medically discharged, after which he began attending the Tuskegee Institute as a political science student.